Notification

 Use filter properties to refine your data.

-Filter properties (or just filters, for short) refine or reduce the data shown to report viewers.
-This lets you focus on the data that best communicates the story you want to tell, making your reports more relevant to your audience.
+Filter properties (or filters, for short) refine or reduce the data that is shown to report viewers.
+Filter properties let you focus on the data that best communicates the story that you want to tell, making your reports more relevant to your audience.

-You can apply a filter to a chart, control, page, or the entire report using the DATA properties tab.
+You can apply a filter to a chart, control, page, or the entire report using the Data tab.
 Filter properties are sometimes referred to as editor filters, because report viewers can't change them.
-They can only be set by report editors.
+Filter properties can be changed only by report editors.

 Learn how to add filter controls, which can be used by report viewers.